Finschia/finschia/docs/delegators/delegator-guide-cli.md

 # Delegator Guide (CLI)

-This document contains all the necessary information for delegators to interact with the LFB through the Command-Line Interface (CLI).
+This document contains all the necessary information for delegators to interact with the LBM through the Command-Line Interface (CLI).

 It also contains instructions on how to manage accounts, restore accounts from the fundraiser and use a ledger nano device.